Family Court Lawyers

 Adjust to new circumstances with the guidance of an expert legal team

-Our experienced lawyers assisted many different kinds of families achieve just and equitable outcomes through either negotiation, mediation and/or litigation.
-Whether you need representation in court, or assistance in drafting formal documentation, Duffy & Simon will be able to help.
+Our team of lawyers have assisted many different kinds of families in achieving the best possible outcomes.
+We have the expertise and experience with negotiation, mediation and/or litigation to help you.
+Whether you need representation in court or assistance in drafting formal documentation, Duffy & Simon will be able to help.

 Get advice from a Family Lawyer